ttyridal/dcraw-fast/README.md

 ### Intro

-If you’ve ever done some raw-image processing on linux, you’ve probably meet dcraw or one of it’s derivatives.
+If you’ve ever done some raw-image processing on linux, you’ve probably met dcraw or one of it’s derivatives.
 You’ve probably also noticed that it is unbearably slow, compared to closed source variants on osx or windows.
 On a 4 core i7-2600K, 3.4Ghz, developing a 5202x3465 cr2 raw
 (eos 550d) takes a full 3.3s.
-After these optimization that's reduced to 1.5s!

 Thankfully dcraw is open source, and being a software geek I felt the need to at least have look.
+After applying the optimizations documented here, the developing time is reduced to 1.5s.

 ### Mapping out the problem
 Without any knowledge to the dcraw code or behaviour (except that the end result